 1. Which legislative provisions apply?

-Section 14A of the Agvet Code provides that the APVMA may approve an active constituent for a proposed or existing chemical product, whether or not an application for approval has been made, if:
+Section 14A of the Agvet Code provides that the APVMA may approve an active constituent for a proposed or existing chemical product, if:

 - either of the following applies: